 Like any biological system, this process relies on precursor compounds—substances that serve as the building blocks for cannabinoids.

-In cannabis, these precursors are cannabinoid acids.(8,9) Some of the most important include:
+In cannabis, these precursors are cannabinoid acids.89

 Cannabigerolic acid (CBGA)